Protecting our Quality of Life in Fort Collins

 Protect Neighborhood Character: City Council Must Listen to Residents

 Fort Collins is a great place to live.
 Let’s keep it that way.
-The citizens of Fort Collins have twice collected signatures to stop unacceptable changes to the land use code by the City Council.
-The City is falling short of its goal to make housing in Fort Collins more affordable and is putting our quality of life at risk with misguided efforts to increase housing density.
-While we must accept that development will continue, nostalgia alone isn’t a strategy.
-City Council needs to use its leverage with developers to protect neighborhood character and ensure that growth brings real benefits to the community.
+The citizens of Fort Collins have twice collected signatures ( I helped during the second round ) to stop unacceptable changes to the land use code by the City Council.
+We should severely limit the amount of new high density housing development that gets built in the city.
+We already have a lot.
+Adding more high density housing will not reduce housing costs.
+It will only detract from our quality of life as growth clogs our streets with traffic, uses water we don’t have, increasing our water rates and electric rates, and stresses our health providers.
+The City is falling short of its goal to make housing in Fort Collins more affordable because it’s an unrealistic goal due to national trends on supply and demand, interest rates, access to water, and raw material costs.
+While we must accept that some development will continue, City Council needs to use its leverage with developers to protect neighborhood character and ensure that growth brings real benefits to our existing residents.

 Our current Council lacks a voice from our business community.
-Having worked in the private sector my whole life - besides my volunteering on local boards - I will bring a much needed business perspective to the Council.
-A perspective that understands how difficult it is to operate a business in the face of burdensome regulations and how to run an organization in an efficient lean manner.
+Having worked in the private sector my whole life, I will bring a much needed business perspective to the Council.
+Both of my opponents are government employees.
+City Council needs a perspective that understands how difficult it is to operate a business in the face of burdensome regulations and how to run an organization in an efficient and lean manner in order to control costs.

 Support our Small Businesses